Vishal-Padia/CodeFlowMapper/README.md

 7. Access the visualization at `http://localhost:5000`.

+ **It takes some time to generate the visualization, so please be patient.**
 HAPPY VISUALIZING!

 ## Usage

-- After launching, CodeFlowMapper will:
+After launching, CodeFlowMapper will:
 - Download necessary models (first-time only).
 - Prompt for the path to your Python file or directory.
 - Ask for directories to exclude from the visualization.